top of page

 The centerpiece of the afternoon was a vertical tasting of Stag's Leap Wine Cellars SLV Cabernet Sauvignon across six vintages: 2023, 2019, 2001, 1997, 1987, and 1973.

-The original event, held on May 24, 1976, was organized by Steven Spurrier, a British wine merchant based in Paris.
+The original event, held on May 24, 1976 was organized by Steven Spurrier, a British wine merchant based in Paris.
 What began as a clever marketing idea, pitting California wines against France’s most prestigious bottles.
-Little did Steven know the impact his tasting would have, quickly becoming one of the most important events in modern wine history.
+Little did Steven know the impact his tasting would have, as it quickly became one of the most important events in modern wine history.

 Not only did Chateau Montelena (from Calistoga) win the white wine category, but the red wine category was also taken by the 1973 Stag's Leap Wine Cellars Cabernet Sauvignon, forever cementing Napa’s place on the global wine map.